Mount Morgan

 Mount Morgan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.3%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 5.8%, followed by graduate diplomas (0.9%) and postgraduate qualifications (0.6%).
-Vocational credentials are prominent, with 42.5% of residents aged 15+ holding them, including advanced diplomas (7.5%) and certificates (35.0%).
+Vocational credentials are prevalent, with 42.5% of residents aged 15+ holding them, including advanced diplomas (7.5%) and certificates (35.0%).
+Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 12.1% in primary, 9.5% in secondary, and 2.6% in tertiary education.

-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 9.5% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education